edsilv/iiiframe/README.md

 example: https://edsilv.github.io/iiiframe/examples/

 Reads a IIIF manifest and for each canvas creates an A-Frame `Entity`.
-For each annotation on that manifest, (conforming to the IIIF-ECS extension motivations), creates an A-Frame `Component` with the corresponding [type](https://github.com/aframevr/aframe/tree/master/docs/components).
+For each annotation on that canvas, (conforming to the IIIF-ECS extension motivations), creates an A-Frame `Component` with the corresponding [type](https://github.com/aframevr/aframe/tree/master/docs/components).

 ### TODO: